spacemeshos/product/product_plan.md

 ### Release Highlights

-1. Hardware Wallets support.
-Sign transactions with a hardware wallet.
+1. No new user-facing features.
+Only bug fixes and enhancements to existing features.

-2. Security tightening & bug fixes.
+2. Security tightening and bug fixes to the Spacemesh protocol implementation.

 ----